SwissDataScienceCenter/renku-gateway/README.rst

 Login workflow
 --------------

-To be able to collect the user's token from the various backend services, the gateway uses the OAuth2/OIDC protocol and redirect the users to each of them.
+To collect the user's token from the various backend services, the gateway uses the OAuth2/OIDC protocol and redirects the users to each of them.

 .. image:: docs/login.png
   :width: 979